sboger/VirtualT-DevTerm/README.md

 * ./virtualt-devterm

 Notes:
 * VirtualT-DevTerm starts in 3x display size by default.
 Click the Emulation menu and then the Display menu to choose 1x, 2x, 4x, or DevTerm display size.
 There is currently a bug with Devterm display size that places the window offscreen.
 To work around this, just close and re-open the application.
-It will remember your "Devterm" Display choice and properly center the window on the screen.
-[You can see a 20 second video demostrating it here.](https://github.com/sboger/VirtualT-DevTerm/blob/master/doc/virtualt-devterm-display-reopen.gif)

 Screenshots: